 Umbrella companies tend to be used by individuals on short-term contracts in between permanent roles or by those long-term contractors who do not want the added workload of running their own Limited Company.
 Umbrella companies enable contractors to retain their employee status under the social welfare system.
 This means you can continue to pay Class A PRSI which entitle you to the same social welfare protections and benefits as ordinary employees.

 Working under an umbrella company gives you the same feel as being a normal employee of a company.
-You will receive weekly or monthly payslips, a P60 at the end of the year and a P45 when you finish contracting.
+You will receive weekly or monthly payslips and an End of Year Statement (previously known as a P60) at the end of the year.
 Umbrella companies can also complete salary certificates when you need them for mortgage or loan applications.

 Why use an Umbrella Company?